 Water kefir grains are not cereal grains like wheat or barley and they grow in sugar and water, not in soil.
 These grains can be used over and over and during the fermentation process, some grains will multiply quickly, increasing your capacity to make more water kefir.

-At Happy Gut, we sell only live grains, collected fresh out of our master growing culture.
+At Happy Gut, we sell live grains, collected fresh out of our master growing culture.
 We ensure they are truly alive and healthy to give the very best results.
-We do not sell dehydrated or freeze-dried grains.
+We also sell dehydrated grains.

 It is not completely clear where or when water kefir grains originated, but speculation points towards Mexico.
 According to some research, the tibicos culture forms on the pads of the Opuntia cactus as hard granules that can be reconstituted in a sugar-water solution as propagating tibicos.
 There is documentation from the late 1800s of water kefir grains being used in fermented drink made from the sweetened juice of the prickly pear cactus in Mexico.